dessertj/dessertj-core/README.md

 ----------

 A common source of errors are duplicate .class files on the class-path.
 To load a class only it's fully qualified name is required.
-Therefore the ClassLoader scan the entries on the class-path for the first .class file with that name.
-Thus the order on the class-path matters.
+Therefore, the ClassLoader scans the entries on the class-path for the first .class file with that name.
+Thus, the order on the class-path matters.
 The same .class file may appear in different libraries and the one loaded by the ClassLoader may not be the one you want.

 For dessert two `SliceEntry` objects are only equal if they point to the same .class file, thus their `getURI`